kramergroup/syminfo/README.md

 ...
 ```

 The first line prints the number of space group operations.
-Followed by a block of
+There are 48x4=192 operations, because each of the 48 point group operations can be combined with a translation between atoms in the cubic unit cell (see [definition of space group 227](http://img.chem.ucl.ac.uk/sgp/large/227az1.htm)).
+The rest of the output consists of blocks of
 symmetry operations **W**.
 Each symmetry operation

 ![equation](http://latex.codecogs.com/gif.latex?x%60%3D%7B%5Cbf%20R%7D%5Ccdot%20x%20%2B%20%7B%5Cbf%20t%7D)